-- 1) Read Greek sentences aloud with attention to vowel quantities and word accent, and understand Greek words when spoken. - 2) Recognize and analyze complex forms and patterns in Greek sentences that they have not seen before, sometimes with reference to a grammar book; - 3) Read complex Greek sentences and short passages that you have not seen before, sometimes with reference to a dictionary and/or grammar book; - 4) Develop a vocabulary of Greek words and English grammatical terms that will be necessary for reading Greek and analyzing its structure; - 5) Demonstrate an understanding of and sensitivity to Greek culture and the differences between ancient Greece (and Greek) and other cultures (and other languages); - 6) Analyze a range of circumstances more intelligently due to skills developed through close study of a language that is very different from English.
+- 1) Read Greek sentences aloud with attention to consonant combinations, vowel quantities, and word accent, and understand Greek words when spoken. - 2) Recognize and analyze basic forms and patterns in Greek sentences that you have not seen before. - 3) Develop a vocabulary of Greek words and English grammatical terms that will be necessary for reading Greek and analyzing its structure. - 4) Read simple Greek sentences and short passages that you have not seen before. - 5) Write simple sentences in Greek using familiar vocabulary. - 6) Demonstrate an understanding of and sensitivity to the differences between ancient Greece (and Greek) and other cultures. - 7) Enhance your broader analytical abilities through close study of a language that is very different from English.